 Interested in text marketing?

 Marketing via SMS has many advantages over mobile or email marketing.
 For one, SMS notifications have much higher open and response rates (8x higher than email).
 Also, customers don’t have to install any new apps to receive SMS notifications — every smartphone is equipped to send and receive SMS messages right out of the box.

-Read more, hear about the benefits of SMS messaging and how enterprise clients can use text messages to better engage with customers.
+Read more about the benefits of SMS messaging and how enterprise clients can use text messages to better engage with customers.